TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?

 Funding for the TESS mission is provided by NASA’s Science Mission Directorate.
-This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
+This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Insti- tute.
+The specific observations analyzed can be accessed via \dataset[doi:10.17909/2fd7-4p25]{https://doi.org/10.17909/2fd7-4p25}.
 We acknowledge the use of public TESS data from pipelines at the TESS Science Office and at the TESS Science Processing Operations Center.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center for the production of the SPOC data products.

 This work makes use of observations from the LCOGT network.
 Part of the LCOGT telescope time was granted by NOIRLab through the Mid-Scale Innovations Program (MSIP).
 MSIP is funded by NSF.